The Valleys

 Zwettl: What nonsense Altai!
 And why not?
 Everyone likes my beer!
 It’s famous!

-Easily mollified by Altai’s assurances, Zwettl poured two fresh steins for the two snow leopards now sitting side by side on stools at the bar and passed them across.
-He then disappeared back down into the cellar busying himself with his next chore.
+Easily mollified by Altai’s assurances, Zwettl poured two fresh steins.
+The two snow leopards now sat side by side on stools at the bar.
+Zwettl passed the drinks across and then disappeared back down into the cellar busying himself with his next chore.

 Altai and Layan sat in silence for a few minutes enjoying the beer.
 Without looking directly at Layan, Altai was the first to break the silence.